-- Make a model of the bus that Rosa Park was arrested on.
-(1) - Draw a portrait of Rosa Parks or Martin (2) Luther King. - 'I have a dream' was a line used in one of (3) Martin Luther King's speeches.
-Draw a picture of your dream world, where everybody is treated fairly. - (4) this information. - Make a model of Mercury rocket.
-(5) - Create a mini lolly pop sticker protest placard (6) demanding equality for all.
+- (1) Make a model of the bus that Rosa Park was arrested on. - (2) Draw a portrait of Rosa Parks or Martin Luther King. - (3) 'I have a dream' was a line used in one of Martin Luther King's speeches.
+Draw a picture of your dream world, where everybody is treated fairly.